Top Risks for 2021 and 2030 - Technology, Media and Telecommunications Industry Perspectives

 Digital technologies to support remote working, contactless payments, online entertainment and other physical distancing needs during the crisis have been a boon for TMT companies.
 However, the rapid rollout of technology has also created some big challenges for the industry.
 In the survey, TMT respondents identified the shortage of skilled workers to support the digital demand and increased cyber threats as their second and fourth top risks, respectively.

-Talent-wise, TMT industry group executives worry that the need to adopt digital technologies such as AI, robotics, natural language processing and visual recognition software in the marketplace and in their respective organizations may require new skills that either are in short supply or require significant efforts to upskill and re-skill existing employees.
+Talent-wise, TMT industry group executives worry that the need to adopt digital technologies such as AI, robotics, natural language processing and visual recognition software in the marketplace and in their respective organisations may require new skills that either are in short supply or require significant efforts to upskill and re-skill existing employees.

 Many TMT companies innovated and adapted their operations more in the last three quarters of 2020 than they have in years.
 The industry has also been at the heart of change across all industries as a catalyst and a disrupter.
 Our survey results provide insights as to what leaders in this dynamic industry group are thinking as they face a future filled with opportunity and yet is beset with challenges, particularly on the data privacy front.
 Perhaps the biggest issue, both directly and indirectly, deals with the future of work and the need to deal with upskilling and reskilling the workforce.
 This issue is not only within the TMT industry itself but across all industries experiencing significant job displacement impacted by digital transformation.